peer-open-source/xara-docs/source/user/manual/analysis/integrator/DisplacementControl.rst

 DisplacementControl
 ^^^^^^^^^^^^^^^^^^^

+In an analysis step with Displacement Control, the objective is to control the displacement of a particular degree-of-freedom at a node by a prescribed increment.
+To this end, the Displacement Control integrator will solve for the load multiplier :math:`\Dlambda \lambda` such that the displacement increment at the control DOF is equal to a prescribed value.

+..
-In an analysis step with Displacement Control we seek to determine the time step :math:`\Delta \lambda` that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.
+   determine the time step :math:`\Delta \lambda` that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.

 .. tabs::